Sarat Chandra Chattopadhyay: Early life

-On wife's death, Matilal left the house of his in-laws and moved the family to a mud house in Bhagalpur.
-Sometime later, Sarat Chandra left home in the guise of a sannyasin (monk) and wandered from place to place.
+After holding sundry jobs, Sarat Chandra got upset with his father and left home.
+He wandered from place to place In the guise of a sannyasi (monk).
 Little is known about what he did during this period.
-On getting the news of his father's death, Sarat Chandra did his shraddha (memorial service), deposited his family with a friend and relatives, and went to Calcutta (today's Kolkata) to try out his luck.
+On getting the news of his father's death, Sarat Chandra came back and did his father's shraddha (memorial service).
+His oldest sister was already married.
+He deposited his remaining siblings with a friend and relatives and went to Calcutta (today's Kolkata) to try out his luck.